 This program is an official shared program with students from FVTC, MPTC, and NWTC.
 Students attend electro-mechanical and general education classes at their local technical colleges.
 These students attend Wind Energy Technology specific courses at LTC in Cleveland and may graduate with both a degree from their respective colleges as well as a degree in Wind Energy Technology from LTC.
-LTC welcomes transfer students who are graduates of electro-mechanical and other energy-related programs.
-Interested transfer/dual-degree students are encouraged to contact the LTC program advisor at 920-693-1378.
+LTC welcomes transfer students who are graduates of electro-mechanical and other energy-related programs or other universities.
+Interested transfer/dual-degree students are encouraged to contact the LTC Admissions Advisor at 920-693-1162.